hiranrajasuriya/hiranrajasuriya.github.io/_pages/simulations.md

 For more details: <a href = 'https://drive.google.com/file/d/1-rdNiFEyi6RXJLYdyEuvXLL8eK_h2XcX/view?usp=sharing'>Report</a>

 ## Development of a Stock Monitoring Autonomous Forklift
+Devloped the robot using Arduino, basic features included line following and RFID tracking of pallets.
+It also have the ability to update the recieved and discharged stocks over WIFI connection.
+Designed and manufactured a prototype scaled vehicle which uses a guide rail mechanism to lift pallets.
 <!-- Many compartmental systems can be represented by a series of first-order differential equations. -->
 <!-- * Bolies Glucose/ Insulin Model -->
 <!-- * Riggs Model for Iodine Metabolism -->